History of rail transport in Great Britain 1995 to date: Fare increases

-Much debate continues over annual fare increases, although the government pledged in August 2015 to keep regulated rail fare increases at Retail Prices Index (RPI) inflation for the remainder of the 2015 Parliament.
-In addition much debate has continued over the financing of various rail schemes driven primarily by the huge cost and time overrun on the GWML route modernisation and electrification scheme.
+The government pledged in August 2015 to keep regulated rail fare increases at Retail Prices Index (RPI) inflation for the remainder of the 2015 Parliament.
+In addition, debate continued over the financing of various rail schemes driven primarily by the huge cost and time overrun on the GWML route modernisation and electrification scheme.
 In connection with this, and to coincide with the Chancellor's Autumn statement in November 2015, the Bowe and Hendy reports were produced.

 2016–2019 rail strikes

-Since April 2016, the British railway network has been severely disrupted on many occasions by wide-reaching rail strikes, affecting rail franchises across the country.
-The industrial action began on Southern services as a dispute over the planned introduction of driver-only operation, and has since expanded to cover many different issues affecting the rail industry; as of February 2018, the majority of the industrial action remains unresolved, with further strikes planned.
-The scale, impact and bitterness of the nationwide rail strikes have been compared to the 1984–85 miners' strike by the media.
+From April 2016, the British railway network was severely disrupted on many occasions by wide-reaching rail strikes, affecting rail franchises across the country.
+The industrial action began on Southern services as a dispute over the planned introduction of driver-only operation, and expanded to cover many different issues affecting the rail industry.

-Cost of living crisis and the 2022–2023 rail strikes
+Cost of living crisis and the 2022–2024 rail strikes

 Due to the cost-of-living crisis, RMT union members at Network Rail and 13 train operating companies voted in favour of strike action on 24 May 2022.
 It was the first national strike at Network Rail since 1994.
-On 11 July 2022, ASLEF union members at 8 train operating companies and TSSA members at Southeastern also voted in favour of strike action.
+On 11 July 2022, ASLEF union members at eight train operating companies and TSSA members at Southeastern also voted in favour of strike action.
 RMT members voted to accept a pay deal with Network Rail in March 2023 and the industrial action in Scotland and Wales ended in May 2023, while the RMT dispute with the Rail Delivery Group is ongoing as of September 2023.

 As a response to the cost-of-living crisis, the government approved a 5.9% rise in rail fares from 5 March 2023, which was 6.4 percentage points below the RPI inflation rate in July 2022 which is normally used to calculate fare increases.

 In July 2023, the government announced plans to close the majority of ticket offices.
 The plan was abandoned in October 2023.